Electronic-structure simulations for user communities at large-scale facilities

 4. Automated simulations for large-scale-facility applications (Wed, April 9 | 14:00-16:00 CEST | PSI Auditorium, and streaming), Dr. Giovanni Pizzi (PSI) and team

-Streaming: The four modules will also be broadcast online in webinar mode (see details below).
+Streaming: The four modules were also be broadcast online in webinar mode.
+Recordings can be found below.

 Coffee: Coffee will be served at 16:00 outside the PSI Auditorium, at the end of each module.